Gradleclipse/eclipse-gradle-springboot-grails/README.md

 But if you also like the Eclipse IDE you may read on.

-Eclipse lacks Grails-Support, but it has a good Gradle- and Spring-Boot Integration - let's use it for a Gradle-SpringBoot-Grails5 Project!
+Eclipse lacks Grails-Support, but it has a good Gradle (and Spring-Boot) Integration - let's use it for a Gradle-SpringBoot-Grails5 Project!

 The Project eclipse-gradle-springboot-grails was created as a gradle project within eclipse by Buildship.